apache/beam/website/_posts/2016-05-20-where-is-my-pcollection-dot-map.md

 <img class="center-block" src="{{ "/images/blog/simple-wordcount-pipeline.png" | prepend: site.baseurl }}" alt="Three different visualizations of a simple WordCount pipeline" width="500">

 <div class="text-center">
 <i>Three different visualizations of a simple WordCount pipeline which computes the number of occurrences of every word in a set of text files.
-The flag view gives the full DAG of all operations performed.
+The flat view gives the full DAG of all operations performed.
 The execution view groups operations according to how they're executed, e.g. after performing runner-specific optimizations like function composition.
 The structured view nests operations according to their grouping in PTransforms.</i>
 </div>

 ## Summary